sparkysparo/Gradient-Boosting-for-Regression/README.md

 2. Exploring hyperparameter optimization techniques for improved performance.
 3. Addressing biases and ethical concerns in the dataset.

-By following this tutorial, readers will gain a solid understanding of how to apply Gradient Boosting for regression problems.
-For further details, refer to the foundational work by Friedman (2001) and Pedregosa et al. (2011).
 ---

 ## References